Skip to main content

 The bioethical dimension of this conflict is centered on the principle of informed consent.
 True informed consent must be free from coercion.
 The court’s reasoning in the AARP case aligns with this principle.
 It recognized that when a financial incentive becomes so large that it would cause a reasonable person to feel they have no choice but to participate, consent is no longer truly voluntary.

 This is particularly salient in the context of GINA.
-An employee may be willing to share their own but feel ethically conflicted about pressuring a spouse to do the same.
+An employee may be willing to share their own health information but feel ethically conflicted about pressuring a spouse to do the same.
 The EEOC’s rule forced them into this ethically compromised position.
 The court’s decision to vacate the rule resolved this conflict in favor of protecting genetic privacy and individual autonomy.

 The following table presents a comparative analysis of the legal arguments, highlighting the core tensions resolved by the court’s decision.